FreeDurok/OCRacle/README.md

 Pillow
 ```

-OCRacle includes a portable, pre-configured **Tesseract OCR** binary and tessdata in the `core` directory—no extra setup needed.
+OCRacle includes a portable, pre-configured **Tesseract OCR** binary and tessdata in the `core` directory, no extra setup needed.

 For PDF OCR, **Poppler** (or Ghostscript) is still required for `pdf2image`.
 This can also be made portable as shown below.